Fraud Blocker

 • Arrest – In this step, you may be stopped, accused, or caught committing a crime, in which an officer takes you into custody.

 • Arraignment – At your arraignment, you will be informed of your charges and your rights.
-You are able to plead guilty or not guilty, and you may be able to post bail and be released from custody.
+You have the option to plead guilty or not guilty, and you may also be able to post bail and be released from custody.

 • Pretrial conference – At the pretrial conference, you will hear the evidence against you, and your lawyer may extend a plea, which may resolve the case or result in a trial.